inventhouse/bettergit/README.md

 - Optionally, if you know you only want to commit specific files, go ahead and `git add`.
 - Usually, though, just start with `git save` or `git send`.
 - With no arguments, it will start by printing short status...
-- ...followed by a message saying whether it will add modified files (similar to commit's `-a`), or only commit staged changes...
+- ...followed by a message saying whether it will add modified files (similar to commit's `-a`), or only commit staged changes.
+- It will check the diff for a pattern (by default `NOCOMMIT`) to catch debugging lines and other things and alert before the commit.
-- ...and a prompt for a short commit message.
+- Then prompt for a short commit message.
 If no message is given, `git` will open the default editor for a long-form commit message.
 - If there are changes you don't want to commit, `^C` will cancel.

 __Commit:__